Sometimes you think everything’s been taken care of.

 “Carefully, lift his head and turn it so we can see it more clearly from this side.”

 “You got it,” Curt replied.
-He scooted back off of Leo’s shoulders onto the middle of his back, leaned forward, grabbed both sides of Leo’s head and twisted it to the left so both Officer Dodd and Jeremy could see clearly.
+He scooted back off of Leo’s shoulders onto the middle of his back, leaned forward, grabbed both sides of Leo’s head and not very gently twisted it to the right so both Officer Dodd and Jeremy could see clearly.
 It definitely was Leo.

 “Yes, that’s Leo, Leonard Rivers.
 I’m positive.
 Here’s my school ID so you can see who I am.”